slaytr/leetcode-solutions/README.md

 ### Answers to each LeetCode problem set in the format, problem id followed by it's name
 ---

+#### Commit as of 23/04/2019

+#### Problems Completed in Order

+* 104 Max Depth Binary Tree
+* 136 Single Number
+* 412 Fizz Buzz
+* 942 DI String Match
+* 206 Reverse Linked List
+* 237 Delete Node in a Linked List
+* 921 Minimum Add to Make Parentheses Valid
+* 237 Delete Node in a Linked List
+---

 #### Commit as of 22/04/2019